 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GF2 provides a faster frame rate than the E-PL8.
 It can shoot movie footage at 1080/60i, while the Olympus is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-PL8 and the GF2 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the GF2 can be equipped with an optional viewfinder – the DMW-LVF1.
+However, optional viewfinders – the VF-4 for the E-PL8 and the DMW-LVF1 for the GF2 – are available as accessories.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL8, the Panasonic GF2, and comparable cameras.

 The Olympus E-PL8 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the E-PL8 and the GF2 write their files to SDXC cards.
 The E-PL8 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the GF2 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL8 and Panasonic Lumix DMC-GF2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.